How to Protect Your Identity When Traveling

-The Federal Trade Commission received 4.7 million reports of fraud and identity theft in 2020.
-Follow these 10 steps to ensure your vacation doesn’t cost you.
+The Federal Trade Commission received 3.6 million reports of fraud and identity theft in 2023, and people filed more reports about identity theft than any other kind of complaint.
+You don’t want to be among the statistics next year.
+On your next trip, follow these 10 steps to ensure your vacation doesn’t cost you.

 Before Your Trip